 Using a Managed Device for the Digital SAT

-You might already know that the digital SAT is coming soon.
+You might already know that College Board has made the SAT digital.
 But one topic that students and parents have a lot of questions about is school-managed devices.
 Here is some helpful information for you to know.

 What is a school-managed device?

 A personal device is one that you own.
 On a personal device, you can download Bluebook yourself.

 A school-managed device could be owned by you or by your school.
 But with a school-managed device, someone at your school sets the controls of what you can and can’t do.
 Depending on how your device is set up, you may have permission to download Bluebook on your school-managed device, or you may need someone at your school to do this for you.